sdondley/ClimateChangeChat/perl.md

     * If any of these assumption are wrong or are confusing to you, you should scroll down to the next major section
         * otherwise, proceed to the very next step

-## Basic setup: All you need to get a Perl language server up and running with neovim in under 2 min:
+## Basic setup: Get a Perl language server up and running with neovim
-* ok, maybe 3 min
+* No bells or whistles
+* Good just to make sure it works
+* Recommended to do this first then do advanced set up below

 ### Step 1: Install the language server(s)
 * There are 2 langauge servers to choose from, Perl Language Server (PLS) and Perl::LanguageServer